rccline/datacleaning_YellowMedicine/README.md

   - Cities which were missing from the US Census Records, or which may have been misspelled on the raw data, were mismatched.

 3. A reasonable cleaning and reconstruction of taxpayer information (name, address, city, state) was created but I have not been able to clean up 'owner' data fields.

+4. The *cleaning script* uses the ***library(foreign)*** to modify the *.dbf* file.
+  - *Caveat* before writing the *.dbf* file, data must first be written to a data.frame format.
+  - Failure to write a data.frame format will cause the write function in *library(foreign)* to fail.
+  - *Note*:  Library foreign can only write TEXT variables to 256 variables.
+  - *PostgreSQL* does not have TEXT size limitation.
+  - *PostgreSQL* can write up to 1.6MB per row.

+  -